Facebook ads are overwhelming to many advertisers — especially new ones — and Facebook doesn’t do the greatest job of making this easier.

 Offer Claimed Story: A sponsored story that appears in the News Feeds or sidebars of friends of those who have claimed your Facebook Offer.

-Optimization: Your bid will be optimized to help you to get more page likes given your budget.
+How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action.: Your bid will be optimized to help you to get more page likes given your budget.

 Optimized CPM: Optimized CPM allows an advertiser to prioritize their marketing goals, and then automatically delivers ads against those goals in the most effective way possible.
 The system will automatically bid on behalf of the advertiser, while remaining constrained by the campaign budget they define and the values they specify.
 The dynamic bids allow the system to capture the highest-value impressions for your goals, and you should expect the total ROI on the campaign to exceed that of either a CPC or a traditional CPM campaign.

 Page Like Story: A sponsored story surfaced to the friends who have liked the Page owned by the advertiser.
 These ads message the user to let them know that “Friend X” likes this Page, thus encouraging them to do the same.

 Page Post Ad: The promotion of a post (status update, video, photo share, link share) previously created by a Page.